magneticio/vamp2setup/README.md

 Go back to the edit screen, remove the policy and reset the weights to 50/50, then submit.

 Let's say for example you want to rerun the previous scenario, but checking the healthiness of the two versions before applying changes.
-You can esaily achieve that by editing the Gateway as shown in the next image
+You can esaily achieve that by editing the Virtual Service as shown in the next image

 ![](images/screen14.png)